vikramsinghshahi/vikramsinghshahi/README.md

-### Hi there 👋  🌱 I’m currently learning full stack web development.
+### Hi there 👋 I’m Vikram Singh Shahi.
 ---
 #### A programming enthusiast, skilled in MERN stack web development.
+- 🔭 I’m actively looking for a Full Stack / Front End Developers Role.
+- ✨ Love to work with JavaScript, ReactJS, and NodeJS.

 ### Languages and Tools: